These candidates have most to gain from Trump’s debate absence

 Vivek Ramaswamy

-Ramaswamy could face the biggest national audience in his career so far on Wednesday amid signs that he’s gaining traction in the primary.
-And if the telegraphing from Haley and DeSantis’s allies is any indication, he will be one of the prime targets for attacks on stage.
-Depending on how Ramaswamy handles the incoming fire, this could elevate his stock further going into the second debate.
+Ramaswamy could face the biggest national audience in his career so far Wednesday amid signs that he’s gaining traction in the primary.
+And if the telegraphing from Haley and DeSantis’s allies is any indication, he will be one of the prime targets for attacks on stage; depending on how Ramaswamy handles the incoming fire, this could elevate his stock further going into the second debate.

 Chris Christie

 “I think Chris Christie is going to be the guy to watch.
 He’s the most skilled debater.
-He’s coming after Trump, DeSantis and Ramaswamy, and it’s going to be entertaining,” former Maryland Gov. Larry Hogan (R ) said on CNN on Sunday.
+He’s coming after Trump, DeSantis and Ramaswamy, and it’s going to be entertaining,” former Maryland Gov. Larry Hogan (R) said Sunday on CNN.

 And like Ramaswamy, Christie was mentioned multiple times in the leaked memo from Never Back Down.
-The group called on DeSantis to use Christie’s likely attacks on Trump as an opportunity to defend the former president.
-This dynamic could lead to flare-ups between the two governors.
+The group called on DeSantis to use Christie’s likely attacks on Trump as an opportunity to defend the former president, a dynamic could lead to flare-ups between the two governors.

 Ron DeSantis

 The stakes are perhaps the highest for DeSantis going into the first debate.
-Late last year the Florida governor was seen as the young, rising Republican star who could take on Trump in an intraparty contest.
-But since jumping into the GOP primary last May, DeSantis has remained stagnant in second place while Trump’s lead has only grown.
+Late last year, the Florida governor was seen as the young, rising Republican star who could take on Trump in an intraparty contest.
+But since jumping into the GOP primary in May, DeSantis has remained stagnant in second place, while Trump’s lead has only grown.

 But there’s also the possibility that DeSantis’s opponents could end up elevating the Florida governor by focusing their fire on him for the majority of the night.
 And depending on how DeSantis handles the attacks, his campaign could get a much-needed boost.